Ocean City, New Jersey: Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Ocean City would have a dominant vegetation type of Northern Cordgrass (73) with a dominant vegetation form of Coastal Prairie (20).

+The marsh around the Welcome Center (on the road through the marsh to Somers Point) provides a rookery for numerous large wading birds, including the Great Egret, Glossy Ibis, and (since 2020) American White Ibis.